Kid-Made Puppet for Pretend Play

 Materials for finishing a puppet will vary depending on the imagination of the puppet maker.

-1. Trace your hand (or your child's hand) onto newspaper or cardboard to make a template for the mitten puppet .
+1. Trace your hand (or your child's hand) onto newspaper or plain paper to make a template for the mitten puppet.

-The template should be slightly larger than your child's hand when you cut it out.
+Cut out the template.
+The template should be slightly larger than your child's hand.

 3. Hole punch the mitten pattern first to use as a template.
 You will need an even number of holes.